Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 On a corner of Bohaterów Square stands the Eagle's Pharmacy (Apteka pod Orlem), known for its owner's resistance to leaving when the ghetto was built.

 Unlike other shopkeepers in the area, the pharmacist preferred to remain there and it is believed that he helped to save several of the Jews who were moved there.
-Inside you can now see an exhibition on the atrocities committed by the Nazis.
+Today, an exhibition on Nazi atrocities can be seen inside the ghetto.

 Don't miss the façade of St. Joseph's Catholic Church

-Continuing along the bank of the river, I recommend that you walk along the streets leading from the old ghetto until you find the Catholic church of St. Joseph.
-Although its interior is rather simple, you should not miss the opportunity to admire its splendid façade.
+Continuing along the riverbank itself, I recommend that you walk along the streets leading from the former ghetto until you find St. Joseph's Catholic Church.
+Although its interior is quite simple, you should not miss the chance to admire its splendid façade.

-From here you should continue walking towards the river until you cross it again, this time over the Marshal Józef Piłsudski Bridge.
+From here you have to continue walking towards the river until you cross it again, this time over the Marshal Józef Piłsudski Bridge.

-To finish the itinerary, walk back into Kazimierz until you reach the New Square, Plac Nowy in Polish.
+To finish the itinerary you have to walk back into Kazimierz until you reach the New Square, Plac Nowy in Polish.
 There you will see a circular building in the centre which was built to house a slaughterhouse.
 Today it is full of small kiosks selling food, especially zapiekanka, a kind of baguette with mushrooms and other ingredients.

 Around the square there are also other stalls offering everything from grilled meats to homemade sausages.
 There is no better place to dine than here, either on one of the few chairs in the area or on one of the benches in the square.